faznaimov/simpsons-classification/README.md

 [Dataset Link](https://www.kaggle.com/alexattia/the-simpsons-characters-dataset)

 #### Training
-Spliting the data to Train and Test using get_dataset function from train.py.
+Splitting the data to Train and Test using get_dataset function from train.py.

 ```python
 imp.reload(train)
 X_train, X_test, y_train, y_test = train.get_dataset(save=True)
 ```

-We used a feed forward 4 convolutional layers with ReLU activation followed by a fully connected hidden layer.
-The model iterated over batches of training set (batch size : 32) for 200 epochs.
-We also used data augmentation that did a number of random variations over the pictures so the model never see the same picture twice.
-This helps prevent overfitting and helps the model generalize better.
+We used a feed-forward 4 convolutional layers with ReLU activation followed by a fully connected hidden layer.
+The model iterated over batches of the training set (batch size: 32) for 200 epochs.
+We also used data augmentation that did several random variations over the pictures, so the model never sees the same picture twice.
+This helps prevent overfitting and allows the model to generalize better.

 ```python
 datagen = ImageDataGenerator(